hawkinsw/CPPTimes/booleans.md

 Assume that we are in Cincinnati in June and I look outside.
 I see that it is raining, but there's no way that it's snowing.
 So, yes, it is _true_ that it is raining (we'll call that `raining` and say it is `true`) but, no, it is not snowing (we'll call that `snowing` and say that it is `false`).

-The first statement is logically not true!
+The first statement is logically not true -- it is not both raining and snowing!
 So, we would say that it is `false`.
-The second statement, however, is `true`.
-So, in
+On the other hand, the second statement, according to the Cincinnati Weather scenario defined above, is `true`.
+The same is true for the program below that uses C++ to encode the same scenario:

 ```C++
 int main() {